JonathanPrince/arduino_esp8266/README.md

 This library should provide a simple interface for connecting to an access point and sending network requests.

+#do not use ...yet! in development

 ##AT Commands

+(provided for reference)

 |Command     | Description |
 |------------|-------------|